 Course Of Action

 Eileen and Roz have published an article questioning the motives of the Anchorage detectives who interrogated Toby.
 But it is not picking up much readership, so they decide to go and talk to Brenda Haynes.
 Unfortunately, she refuses to help them anymore.
 That night, Yuna takes Gabriel on top of an empty building that has been closed for three years.
 She picks up one of the many bricks and throws it over the building.
 Gabriel follows her lead and starts feeling better.
 Problem solved.
-They spend the night throwing bricks from a terrace, which fall and break into pieces.
+They spend the night throwing bricks from a terrace.

 Eileen and Roz visit Toby again at the Anchorage police department.
 He tells them that on the night she died, they had a fight, and Gloria went to Skeeter’s place (“Alaska Daily” Episode 2) all by herself to get some Oxy for her frostbite.
 She tried to reach Toby from there, but he didn’t receive her call.
 She then sent him a voicemail, which he later found out about.
 Eileen and Roz never came across any phone calls made from Gloria’s phone when they checked her phone records.
 Someone must have deleted them.
 They decide to check Toby’s phone, which is with his uncle Ned.